-"The exercises within this course are excellent; the tutors supportive and knowledgable; and I recommend it highly.
+"The exercises within this course are excellent; the tutors supportive and knowledgable; and I highly recommend it.
 It cemented my own good intentions to finish writing a book to the best of my ability, and gave me the structure and the benefit of experience that I didn’t have working on my own."

 We kick the course off with an online video hello so you can meet your tutors and your fellow students; and we end the course with an online video event attended by agents and publishers, where you pitch your work and they give you feedback.

-Throughout the year you’ll get 33 tutorials across 8 modules covering the key aspects of the art of storytelling as it pertains to novel writing.
+Across the year you’ll get 33 tutorials across 8 modules covering the key aspects of the art of novel writing.

 The course starts in September with breaks for Christmas, Easter and the Summer holidays.
-There's a dedicated writing week between each module where you can focus on getting words on the page and applying what you’ve just learned.
+There's a dedicated writing week between each module where you can focus on getting words on the page.

 Mentoring and feedback

-Mentoring sessions will be at least 30 minutes long and will take as long as is needed to communicate the main developmental points for each module in relation to the work you have submitted for feedback.
-Plus you get editorial feedback on the complete draft you produce during the course, to help you take it to the next level.
+Mentoring will last at least 30 minutes but will take as long as is needed to communicate the key developmental points in relation to your submitted work.

 - full editorial feedback from your mentor, either verbally, face to face, written, or a combination, whatever feels right for you;

-- or editorial feedback from an alternative specialist writer, editor or agent operating in your genre;
+- editorial feedback from an alternative specialist writer, editor or agent operating in your genre;

-There’ll be an online forum where you can chat with your course mates and share work for peer-to-peer feedback.
-This is also where there will be a live Q&A for each module so you can question the tutors about what you’ve been learning.
+Chat with your course mates and share work for peer-to-peer feedback.
+The forum also hosts live Q&As for each module so you can question the tutors about what you’ve been learning.